 Is From Twinkle, with Love a sequel to When Dimple Met Rishi?

 From Twinkle, with Love is a standalone rom-com, BUT it’s what I like to call a “spiritual successor” to When Dimple Met Rishi!
 It’s got the same heart, humor, and adorkable characters and cringey-cute romantic situations (not to mention tons of girl power!) as When Dimple Met Rishi.

-There’s Something About Sweetie, on the other hand, is a companion novel to When Dimple Met Rishi and will be out in the summer of 2019!
-It’s not available for pre-order yet, but you can add it on Goodreads here.
+There’s Something About Sweetie, on the other hand, is a companion novel to When Dimple Met Rishi and will be out in May 2019!

 Where can I buy From Twinkle, with Love?